 - Only a single website scored above 70

 Although all areas have problems, visitor segmentation is the most poorly understood/implemented feature of Google Analytics – only 7% of website get segmentation right.
 Segmentation is a key requirement to be able to perform any kind of in-depth analysis of data.
 By default GA has some great default segmentation tools.
 However, these are at the session level – they do not tell you about your users i.e. real people.
 Read my definition of what is tested with respect to visitor segmentation.

-BTW, if you are interested in what I am building in this space – an automated GA data auditing tool – visit verified-data.com.
+BTW, if you are interested in what I am building in this space – a forensic GA data auditing tool with an emphasis on GDPR compliance – visit verified-data.com.